elastisys/compliantkubernetes/docs/ciso-guide/log-review.md

 ## Log review dashboard

-Their is a [dashboard](../ciso-guide/audit-logs.md) made to get a overview of the log landscape.
+There is a [dashboard](../ciso-guide/audit-logs.md) made to get a overview of the log landscape.

 ## Possible resolutions